Jyllands-Posten Muhammad cartoons controversy

 The controversial cartoons of Muhammad, as they were first published in Jyllands-Posten in September 2005.
 The headline, Muhammeds ansigt, means "The face of Muhammad".

 The Jyllands-Posten Muhammad cartoons controversy (or Muhammad cartoons crisis, Muhammed-krisen) began after the Danish newspaper Jyllands-Posten published twelve editorial cartoons on 30 September 2005 depicting Muhammad, the prophet of Islam, in what it said was a response to the debate over criticism of Islam and self-censorship.
 Muslim groups in Denmark complained, sparking protests around the world, including violence and riots in some Muslim countries.

 Islam has a strong tradition of aniconism, and it is considered blasphemous by the majority of Muslims to visually depict Muhammad.
 This, compounded with a sense that the cartoons insulted Muhammad and Islam, offended many Muslims.
 Danish Muslim organisations petitioned the embassies of countries and the Danish government to take action and filed a judicial complaint against the newspaper, which was dismissed in January 2006.

 After the Danish government refused to meet with diplomatic representatives of the Muslim countries and—per legal principle and in accordance with the Danish legal system—would not intervene in the case, a number of Danish imams headed by Ahmed Akkari met in late 2005 to submit the Akkari-Laban dossier.
 The dossier presented the twelve Jyllands-Posten cartoons and other depictions of Muhammad, some real and some fake, including one where they claimed he was portrayed as a pig, seen as forbidden and unclean in Islam.
 This last image was proven to be an Associated Press photograph of a contestant in a pig-squealing contest.
-When challenged, the delegation's press spokesman admitted the goal had been to stir up controversy.
+Akkari later acknowledged the goal of the delegation had been to stir up controversy.

 The issue received prominent media attention in some Muslim-majority countries, leading to protests across the world in late January and early February 2006.
 Some escalated into violence, resulting in almost 250 reported deaths (with at least 139 counted), attacks on Danish and other European diplomatic missions, attacks on churches and Christians, and a boycott of Denmark.
 Some groups responded to the intense pro-aniconist protests by endorsing the Danish policies, launching "Buy Danish" campaigns and other displays of support for freedom of expression.
 The cartoons were reprinted in certain newspapers around the world, while other media outlets declined to reproduce the images.